 In our projects we could see what dangers arise from such circumstances.

-- storage location
+- Storage location

 - Type of authorization assignment

 - Retention period/automatic deletion

 - Group for which the template is unlocked

-- predefined directory structure
+- Predefined directory structure

-Examples of use
+Examples of usage

-The different forms of authorization assignment
+The different forms of authorisation assignment

-The traceability or the reporting capability is by migRaven ensured.
-All authorizations are located in the DB and can therefore be understood or reported.
+The traceability and the reporting capability is ensured by migRaven.XNUMX/XNUMX.All authorisations are located in the DB and can therefore be understood and reprocessed.
 Even if directories have not existed for a long time.